 Event Planning

-Charles Mennifield Visitor at May 30th Symposium (Author of The Basics of Public Budgeting and Financial Management: A Handbook for Academics and Practitioners): Lucky is planning.
+Charles Menifield Visitor at May 30th Symposium (Author of The Basics of Public Budgeting and Financial Management: A Handbook for Academics and Practitioners): Lucky is planning.
 Working with local ASPA chapter to see how they can promote it.
 Faculty suggest trying the President’s equity fund and having it in Tacoma.

 Chuck Marohn, Founding President of Strong Towns: City of Olympia may organize a visit.
 Have volunteered MPA as a co-sponsor at $500, if it goes forward.